Seneca Lake

 Mark with a nice Seneca Salmon

-Northern pike fishing lake-wide has been good here over at least the past five years.
-I was able to get out here a few times in 2022 and found pike size and condition getting better.
-Pike fishing in 2023 was tougher for me but that was more due to a lack of habitat.
-Weed growth was spotty in 2023.
-I still saw and hooked some good fish.
+Northern pike fishing lake-wide has been fair to good here over the past couple of years.
+For some reason, the milfoil (weeds) in the fall have been just about non-existent!
+That makes targeting northern pike much more difficult.
 Smallmouth and largemouth bass fishing has been decent here from what I’ve seen and heard.
-Yellow perch numbers are bouncing back but many are smaller than what Seneca perch fishermen are (or were) used to.
+Yellow perch numbers are bouncing back with a lot of small perch around as well as some monsters!
 Alewives do a good job in suppressing yellow perch populations by feeding on their young, so as the lake trout population expands, perch should start doing better.

 Round gobies were confirmed here in 2023 and their numbers are expanding rapidly.
 Numerous classes of gobies were found.
-We haven’t seen any gobies in lake trout stomachs yet, but I’m sure we will in 2024.

 This lake has a virtually straight north to south basin with very few major points and very little curvature; high winds can produce huge waves here.
 Anglers in smaller crafts and especially kayak fishermen need to exercise extreme caution when venturing out on this lake.